 ArrayList is a part of collection framework and is present in java.util package.
-It provides us dynamic arrays in Java.
+It provides us with dynamic arrays in Java.
 Though, it may be slower than standard arrays but can be helpful in programs where lots of manipulation in the array is needed.
 This class is found in java.util package.

 - ArrayList inherits AbstractList class and implements List interface.

-- ArrayList is initialized by a size, however the size can increase if collection grows or shrunk if objects are removed from the collection.
+- ArrayList is initialized by the size.
+However, the size is increased automatically if the collection grows or shrinks if the objects are removed from the collection.

 - Java ArrayList allows us to randomly access the list.